SifatSikder/trout-eggs-detection-count/Classical Image Processing Approach/README.md

 Given a single image: a set of trout eggs placed on a white tray, alongside a coin and a ruler for reference, my goal is to detect and count all the eggs in the image

 ## Overview

-The image features a uniform background and lighting, but slight variations in BGR values occur due to shadows and reflections.
-To handle these variations, I converted the image to the HSV color space, making it easier to segment based on the eggs' orange hue.
+In this project, I used classical & deeplearning based computer vision techniques to detect and count trout eggs in the given image.
+The main challenge was segmenting the eggs accurately, especially in cases of closely situated eggs.

 ## Solution Process

 The segmentation result served as a mask for the eggs.
 Initially, a simple contour detection on the mask merged overlapping eggs into large blobs, so I needed a better strategy.
 Here's how I solved it:
+1. **Image Conversion & Mask Creation**
+The image features a uniform background and lighting, but slight variations in BGR values occur due to shadows and reflections.
+To handle these variations, I converted the image to the HSV color space, making it easier to segment based on the eggs' orange hue.
 1. **Distance Transform:**
    I applied a distance transform to locate the centers of the eggs, even when they overlapped.